BitcoinDesign/Guide/guide/payments/request.md

 **No amount, denominated in fiat:** Use a long (24h) expiry

-**Irrespective of amount, invoice is shared externally:** Set a zero amount and use a large (24h) expiry
+**Irrespective of amount, invoice is shared externally:** Set a zero amount and use a long (24h) expiry

 **Set amount, denominated in bitcoin:** Use a large (24h) expiry